subhojit777/imag/doc/src/09020-changelog.md

       editor with an empty argument (`vim " "`).
     * `imag-grep` did not count in all cases.
     * `libimagdiary` sorts entries by date when viewing/listing them.
+    * A `libimagentryref` bug was fixed where the wrong variable was passed as path to the referenced file, causing all tools based on this lib to break.

 ## 0.6.3